Cognitive restructuring techniques deconstruct unhelpful thoughts and rebuild them in a more balanced and accurate way.

-It’s also useful to notice when and where the thoughts come up.
-It may be that you’re more vulnerable to cognitive distortions in certain situations.
-Knowing what those situations are may help you prepare in advance.
+It’s also helpful to notice when and where the thoughts come up.
+You may be more vulnerable to cognitive distortions in certain situations.
+Identifying those situations may help you prepare in advance.

 Knowing that vulnerability exists can help you catch your negative thought and change it before it gets the better of you.

-Some people find it helpful to journal as part of the process.
-Even if you aren’t sure at first what’s caused your anxiety or sadness, writing down your thoughts may help you recognize a cognitive distortion or pattern.
+Some people find journaling helpful as part of the process.
+Even if you aren’t initially sure what caused your anxiety or sadness, writing down your thoughts may help you recognize a cognitive distortion or pattern.

-As you practice self-monitoring, you’ll likely start noticing distorted thought patterns more quickly.
+As you practice self-monitoring, you’ll likely notice distorted thought patterns more quickly.

-Another essential part of cognitive restructuring is learning how to question your thoughts and assumptions, especially those that seem to get in the way of living a productive life.
+Another essential part of cognitive restructuring involves learning to question your thoughts and assumptions, especially those that seem to get in the way of living a productive life.

-A therapist can teach you how to use a Socratic questioning method to find out where and how your automatic thoughts are biased or illogical.
+A therapist can teach you to use a Socratic questioning method to determine where and how your automatic thoughts are biased or illogical.